 Like many medical devices, the first artificial heart was planted into an animal.
-It was Vladimir Demikhov who made a successful attempt at implanting an artificial heart into a dog in 1937.
-Implanting it into a human is a different story, and Dr. Robert Jarvik is credited with the invention of the permanent artificial heart that actually worked.
+Vladimir Demikhov made a successful attempt at implanting an artificial heart into a dog in 1937.
+Implanting it into a human is a different story, and Dr. Robert Jarvik is credited with inventing the permanent artificial heart that actually worked.
 The first surgical procedure to implant an artificial heart was performed by Dr. Willem Kollf in 1982 on a patient named Barney Clark.

 The doctor who performed the first successful surgical procedure to implant an artificial heart into a human, Dr. Willem Kollf, also invented the kidney dialysis machine.
-The first few models were ineffective, but he continued to improve the machine and ended up saving many lives.
+The first few models were ineffective, but he continued improving the machine and saved many lives.
 Major improvements came along in 1960 when Dr. Belding Scribner invented the Teflon shunt that could be permanently implanted into patients’ arms.
 Scribner’s shunts prevent patients’ blood from clotting during dialysis.

 Herbert Johnson of Hobart Manufacturing Company took credit as the inventor of the food mixer in 1908.
 However, the first models were intended only for large bakeries and food factories.
 Hobart introduced a smaller version of the food mixer (Kitchen Aid Food Preparer) for home use in 1919.